Learning Visual Representations for Transfer Learning by Suppressing Texture

 \section{Introduction}

-Deep convolutional neural networks (CNNs) can learn powerful visual features that have resulted in significant improvements on many computer vision tasks such as semantic segmentation \citep{Shelhamer_2017}, object recognition \citep{NIPS2012_4824}, and object detection \citep{Ren2015FasterRT}.
-However, CNNs often fail to generalize well across datasets under domain-shift due to varied lighting, sensor resolution, spectral-response etc. One of the reasons for this poor generalization is CNNs' over reliance on low-level cues like texture \citep{Geirhos2018ImageNettrainedCA}.
-These low-level cues and texture biases have been identified as grave challenges to various learning paradigms ranging from supervised learning \citep{wiel2019approximating,Geirhos2018ImageNettrainedCA,ringer2019texture} to self-supervised learning (SSL) \citep{Noroozi2016UnsupervisedLO,Noroozi_2018_CVPR,Doersch2015UnsupervisedVR,Caron2018DeepCF,Devlin2019BERTPO}.
+Deep convolutional neural networks (CNNs) learn powerful visual features that have resulted in significant improvements on many computer vision tasks such as semantic segmentation \cite{Shelhamer_2017}, object recognition \cite{NIPS2012_4824}, and object detection \cite{Ren2015FasterRT}.
+However, CNNs often fail to generalize well across datasets under domain-shift due to varied lighting, sensor resolution, spectral-response etc. One of the reasons for this poor generalization is CNNs' over-reliance on low-level cues like texture \cite{Geirhos2018ImageNettrainedCA}.

-We focus on learning visual representation that are robust to changes in low-level information, like texture cues.
-Specifically, we propose to use classical tools to suppress texture in images, as a form of data augmentation, to encourage deep neural networks to focus more on learning representations that are less dependent on textural cues.
-We use the Perona-Malik non-linear diffusion method \citep{Perona1990ScaleSpaceAE}, robust Anistropic diffusion \citep{Black1998RobustAD}, and Bilateral filtering \citep{tomasi1998bilateral} to augment our training data.
-These methods suppress texture while retaining structure, by preserving boundaries.
+These low-level cues and texture biases have been identified as grave challenges to various learning paradigms ranging from supervised learning \cite{wiel2019approximating, Geirhos2018ImageNettrainedCA,ringer2019texture} to self-supervised learning (SSL) \cite{Noroozi2016UnsupervisedLO, Noroozi_2018_CVPR,Doersch2015UnsupervisedVR, Caron2018DeepCF,Devlin2019BERTPO}.
+We propose to use classical tools to suppress texture in images as a form of data augmentation to encourage deep neural networks to focus more on learning representations that are less dependent on textural cues.
+We use the Perona-Malik non-linear diffusion method \cite{Perona1990ScaleSpaceAE}, robust Anisotropic diffusion \cite{Black1998RobustAD}, and Bilateral filtering \cite{tomasi1998bilateral} to augment our training data.
+These methods suppress texture while retaining structure by preserving boundaries.